Key Takeaways

 7. Build and submit your sitemap to Google

 A sitemap is a list of pages on your website that users can visit.
-An eXtensible Markup Language (XML) sitemap is a way for your website to explain to search engines what web pages have been created, allowing search engines to better crawl your website.
+An eXtensible Markup Language (XML) sitemap helps your website tell search engines which web pages have been created.
+This helps search engines crawl your website more effectively.

-From a search engine optimization (SEO) point of view, a sitemap is very important.
-Submit your sitemap to Google by using Google Search Console.
-Google Search Console provides you with a collection of tools and resources such as which pages on your websites are the most popular, you can find and fix website errors
+Google Search Console provides you with a collection of tools and resources such as which pages on your websites are the most popular, and you can find and fix website errors

 Pro tip: Learn how to build and submit a sitemap and create a robots.txt file.